didilem/ovpnadm/README.md

 Clients will be added over the interface and their openssl cert provided as ovpn config files to the administrator for distribution to the client.
-Second part of the suite is the verify script for openvpn server which will check against the database if clients are in a active state and if so creates the network settings on fly for the specific client.
+Second part of the suite is the verify script for openvpn server which will check against the database if clients are in an active state and if so creates the network settings on the fly for the specific client.
 In case that you have multiple instances of VPN servers they can all connect to the central ovpnadm server to authorize client access.